thetsGit/my-insights/main.md

 On the other hand, named export is quite practical to be used with like constant and util files due to its supported multiple and partial exporting nature.
 On top of that, it is widely used to implement the ["index js" pattern.](https://dev.to/fahadaminshovon/-how-to-use-indexjs-fileproperly-302f)

+## Conclusion

-> *ps: good points and bad points mentioned above might sound subjective at some points, and they can presumably be different from different
+The good and bad points mentioned above might sound subjective at some points, and they can presumably be different from different perspectives.
+Moreover, I have found out that certain developers and teams solely use named exporting in building up their modern javascript products.

-> perspectives.
-And, most libraries tend to export their things in both
-> default and named exporting ways to let the module consumer use any
-> importing style (like both `import * from something` and `import
-> something from something` are the same) and to diminish related
+In fact, most javascript libraries tend to export their things in both default and named exporting ways to let the module consumer use any importing style (like both `import * from something` and `import something from something` are the same) and to diminish extra work and confusion.

-> confusion.*
+At the end of the day, I sincerely hope that this blog will help anyone new to ES6 modules in making sense of it, as well as those who are already familiar with it.

 *Respectfully,
 Thet han
 #11th April 2023*